GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 ## Example Vector Class

 Note: this example is based on [C++ Programming Language 4th Edition](https://www.amazon.com/C-Programming-Language-Bjarne-Stroustrup-ebook/dp/B00DUW4BMS) by Bjarne Stroustrup with some modifications by me.
+Since the C++ standard library provides its own vector class that should be used when vectors are needed.
+The Vector class here and in other examples is only used for illustrating class development and other techniques.

 ```c++
 #include <iostream>